New package including Ropeway Fee is on sale!

 Hike along the natural walking path of Nabedaira Heights, feel the soft powder snow beneath your feet, and experience hills as slides created by nature – wonders that can only happen once a year.
 Let our guides take you through the forest of this gorgeous national park, where you will see the marks of animals that came before you, and learn about the trees – such as hoba, a kind of Japanese bigleaf magnolia – which is essential for making local food staples like Hoba mochi, Hoba sushi and Hoba miso.
 Japanese oak is used for firewood, and Hida’s traditional homes are also made from Hida-area wood culled from the mountains.
-This snowshoe tour is a great opportunity to feel once again a deep association and appreciation for nature, one never forgotten by local Hida residents.
+This snowshoe tour is a fantastic opportunity to feel once again a deep association and appreciation for nature, one never forgotten by local Hida residents.